cfengine/documentation/reference/language-concepts/classes.markdown

 ## Listing Classes

-To see `hard classes` and `soft classes` defined in common bundles on a particular host, run `cf-promises --show-classes` as a privileged user.
+To see `hard classes` and `soft classes` defined in common bundles on a particular host, run `cf-promises --show-classes` as a privileged user to show namespace scoped classes that can be resolved during pre-evaluation.
+Alternatively run `cf-agent --show-evaluated-classes` to get the listing of classes at the end of the agent execution.
+This will show additional namespace scoped classes that were defined over the course of the agent execution.
+This output can be convenient for policy testing.

 Example: